Gonzalomarcylabschool/Fall-23-Sequoyah/Mod-5/week-1/5-0-0-encapsulation-factories-closuer/README.md

 const newFriends = addFriend(friends, 'daniel');
 ```

-In OOP, we store data in objects and give those obejcts methods to manipulate their own data.
+In OOP, we store data in objects and give those objects methods to manipulate their own data.
 This is called **encapsulation**.

 ```js
 // Object Oriented Programming encapsulates data with functionality